-The campus provides a variety of vending machines that sell snacks, water, sodas, and juices.
-Machines are located in the Student Center Lounge and buildings A, C, D, 300, 600, 900, 1000 (Tech.
-Center), 2000 (Student Services and Administration

-Building), and 3000 (Allied Health Building).
+The campus provides a variety of vending machines that sell, water, soft drinks, and juices.
+Machines are located in the Student Center Lounge and buildings C, D, 600, 900, 1000 (Tech.
+Center), and 3000 (Allied Health Building).
 Private companies service the vending machines.
-Malfunctions of the machines should be reported to Student Support Services in Building B.

-Lost and Found

-Student Support Services Office
+Malfunctions should be reported to Student Support Services in Building B. Also, water bottle filling stations are located in the Building E lounge, the Allied Health Building, and the Student Center lounge.
+Lost and Found Student Support Services Office Bldg.

-Bldg.
 B

-671-735-5555/5556 & 5558

-Did you lose your textbook, wallet, cell

-phone or sunglasses?
-Unclaimed property is

-kept in a centralized lost and found area for

-60 days then donated to charity or disposed.

-Please call Student Support Services for lost
+Lost items such as textbooks, wallets, cell phones and sunglasses are brought to the Student Support Services Office.
+Unclaimed property is kept in a centralized lost and found area for 60 days then donated to charity or disposed.
+Please call Student Support Services for lost items.

-item.